mattsnell/people-poc-main/src/docs/details.md

 }
 ```

-At this point, test your build!
-Once complete, your ECR image will be available for you to use in the next step
+At this point, test the build.
+Once complete, the ECR image will be available for use in the next step

 ## ECS

-Create a new task definition and service, this assumes that you've already got an ECS cluster with resources available to host the containers.
+Create a new task definition and service.
+Again, this assumes there is an ECS cluster with resources available to host the containers.

 Task definition:

 * Add a new task definition of type **EC2**
 * Create task and execution roles as required
 * Configure task memory and CPU as required
-* When adding a container, the name **must** match the value of the CONTAINER_NAME variable in your CodeBuild project, you will need to provide the full URI to the image in ECR as well
+* When adding a container to the definition, the name **must** match the value of the CONTAINER_NAME variable in your CodeBuild project, you will need to provide the full URI to the image in ECR as well
 * Configure other values as required

 Service:

 * Launch type is EC2, configure other service and placement options as required
 * Configure load balancing as required (in this example, I'm using an ALB and target groups that aren't detailed here)
-* Adjust Service Auto Acaling as required (I opted not to use auto scaling)
+* Adjust Service Auto Scaling as required

 ## CodePipeline

 Now to tie it all together in CodePipeline

 Create a new pipeline